29 October 2021

-Q: Are other animals eating koalas more now that bush is depleted?
-E.g. A bird of prey taking a baby joey was seen out here near Toowoomba?
+Q: Are other animals eating koalas more now that the bush is depleted?
+E.g. A bird of prey taking a baby joey was seen out here near Toowoomba.

 The more exposed koalas are, the easier they are to prey upon.
 Wedge-tailed eagles and powerful owls are known predators of joeys, and in denuded or post-fire landscapes, koalas would be more vulnerable to attack.

 Chlamydia (Chlamydia pecorum) is a sexually transmitted disease in humans and animals; however, many zoonotic diseases have both wild and human strains.
 Research shows that koalas and sheep both contract the same genetic strain of chlamydia, so it is more likely that the introduction of livestock to Australia during European settlement also introduced this pathogen.

 Q: Where the land is cleared and there are koalas currently living there, how will they be saved?
 Can they be relocated or gradually transitioned to a new area?